 The municipality has implemented the installation of prepaid water meters, which will improve the recoverability of service charges.
-The past the audited financial years has shown a trend of nearly 20% increase of consumer debtors, this trend is expected to decline.
+The past the audited financial years has shown a trend of nearly 20% increase of consumer debtors, this trend is expected to decline due to the review of the revenue enhancement strategy.